Tuttotorna/llm-error-gate/README.md

 an MIT license

-an early benchmark placeholder file
+a toy benchmark dataset

+a reproducible benchmark runner

+a reproducible analysis script

+generated scored results

 The project is not yet a finished package and should not be advertised as a complete production library.

 Correct current claim:

-early structural risk-gate prototype
+early structural risk-gate prototype with reproducible toy benchmark

 Incorrect current claim: